 7. Central heating a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-Yes / Ne / Partial If you have answered yes / partial - what kind of central heating is there?
+If you have answered yes / partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-Gas If you have answered yes, please answer the three questions below: b.
+Gas Central Heating via Combi Boiler & Radiators If you have answered yes, please answer the three questions below: Yes / Ne / Partial b.
 When was your central heating system or partial central heating system installed?
-2021 C. Do you have a maintenance contract for the central heating system?
-Yes / No If you have answered yes, please give details of the company with which you have a maintenance contract: d.
+Probably when house was built in 1992. c.
+Do you have a maintenance contract for the central heating system?
+If you have answered yes, please give details of the company with which you have a maintenance contract: GoldStar Plan with WRB, Dundee.
+Yes / No d.
 When was your maintenance agreement last renewed?
 (Please provide the month and year).
-8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
+October 2024 8.
+Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
 Yes / No 9.
 Issues that may have affected your property a.
 Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
 Yes / No If you have answered yes, is the damage the subject of any outstanding insurance claim?
-Yos / No b.
+Yes / No b.
 Are you aware of the existence of asbestos in your property?
-Yes / No If you have answered yes, please give details:
+If you have answered yes, please give details: Yes / No